rememberSoftwares/yacana/README.md

 ############## END ##################
 ```

 As you can see in the above output.
-I went for "the creamy one" but when shown the clories I said no...
+I went for "the creamy one" but when shown the calories I said no...
 Then chose the Golden Galettes was satisfied and the program ended with an output of the agent's history.
-We can see in the agent output that it only remembers me chosing the Golden Galettes but not the Creamy Confections.
+We can see in the agent output that it only remembers me choosing the Golden Galettes but not the Creamy Confections.
 This is because we loaded the checkpoint that was made before the user choice.

 ℹ️ Note that the Task asking to replace the variables might not work very well with dumb LLMs.
-It could be rework by splitting the Task into two.
+It could be reworked by splitting the Task into two.
 One that would extract the name of the chosen pastry from the user's input and a second one that would generate the associated calories.
-Finally print the sentence with the variables pre-generated.
-Using local models is all about knowing the maximum performance of your LLM and adapt the prompts to match that performance.
-The dumber, the more guidance it needs !
+Finally, print the sentence with the variables pre-generated.
+Using local models is all about knowing the maximum performance of your LLM and adapting the prompts to match that performance.
+The dumber, the more guidance it needs!

 ### Multi prompt shot VS 0 prompt shot

-When a LLM struggles to solve a complexe Task and achieve a good success rate it may be time to give it a little help.
+When a LLM struggles to solve a complex Task and achieve a good success rate it may be time to give it a little help.

 In large language models, the approach to prompting can significantly influence the model's performance. *Zero-shot prompting* asks the model to complete a task without any prior examples, relying solely on its pre-existing knowledge.
 This can lead to varied results, especially in more complex tasks. *One-shot prompting* improves accuracy by providing the model with a single example, offering some guidance on how to approach the task. *Few-shot prompting* further enhances performance by supplying multiple examples, allowing the model to better understand the task's nuances and produce more reliable and accurate results.